microsoft/ignite-learning-paths-training-mod/mod20/README.md

 Before each session you will need to run a few steps to [prepare the demo environment](./05-prep-demos.md).
 After that you'll be all set, and you can find a [complete description of the demos here](./06-demos.md).

+## Cleaning up

+After your session, and in order to save costs, you can simple [delete the resource groups and all the resources](./07-cleaning-up.md).

 ## Become a Trained Presenter

 To become a trained presenter, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
 In your email please include: